 3.5 A gradin g and drainage plan, including the following information: 3.5a Location of all proposed site improvements, including roads, utilities, lot delineation and identification, proposed structures, and common areas.
-3.5b 3.5c 3.5d have their own permits.
-Location, size, and dimensions of all existing streams to be maintained, and new drainage systems such as culverts, bridges, storm sewers, conveyance channels, and 100-year overflow paths/ponding areas shown as hatched areas, along with the associated easements.
-Location, size, and dimensions of features such as permanent retention or detention facilities, including existing or manmade wetlands, used for the purpose of stormwater management.
+3.5b Delineation of all proposed land disturbing activities, including off-site activities that will provide services to the project site.
+3.5c Information regarding any off-site borrow, stockpile, or disposal areas that are associated with a project site, regardless of who owns or controls those areas.
+Off-site disposal areas may need to have their own permits.
+3.5d Location, size, and dimensions of all existing streams to be maintained, and new drainage systems such as culverts, bridges, storm sewers, conveyance channels, and 100-year overflow paths/ponding areas shown as hatched areas, along with the associated easements.
+3.5e Location, size, and dimensions of features such as permanent retention or detention facilities, including existing or manmade wetlands, used for the purpose of stormwater management.
 Include existing retention or detention facilities that will be maintained, enlarged, or otherwise altered and new ponds or basins to be built.
-One or more typical cross sections of all existing and proposed channels or other open drainage facilities carried to a point above the 100-year high water and showing the elevation of the existing land and the proposed changes, together with the high water elevations expected from the 100 year storm under the controlled conditions called for by this ordinance, and the relationship of structures, streets, and other facilities.
-3.6 Utility plan sheet(s) showing the location of all proposed utility lines for the project 3.7 Storm se Existing included 3.8 A 24-inc 3.8a Legal description.
+3.5f One or more typical cross sections of all existing and proposed channels or other open drainage facilities carried to a point above the 100-year high water and showing the elevation of the existing land and the proposed changes, together with the high water elevations expected from the 100 year storm under the controlled conditions called for by this ordinance, and the relationship of structures, streets, and other facilities.
+3.6 Utility p 3.7 Storm se Existing included 3.8 A 24-inch by 36-inch plat, including the following information: 3.8a Legal description.
 3.8b Cross reference to Rule 12.
 3.8c Regulated drain statement and table.
 3.9 Any othe er information required by Town of McCordsville to thoroughly evaluate the submitted material.
-4. Sto rm Water Drainage Technical Report þ Included?
+4. Sto rm Water Drainage Technical Report ☑ Included?
 4.1 A summ ary report, including the following information: 4.1a Description of the nature and purpose of the project.
 4.1b The significant drainage problems associated with the project.
 4.1c The analysis procedure used to evaluate these problems and to propose solutions.
 4.1d Any assumptions or special conditions associated with the use of these procedures, especially the hydrologic or hydraulic methods.
 4.1e The proposed design of the drainage control system.
-The results of the analysis of the proposed drainage control system showing that it does solve the project's drainage problems.
+4.1f The results of the analysis of the proposed drainage control system showing that it does solve the project's drainage problems.
 Any hydrologic or hydraulic calculations or modeling results must be adequately cited and described in the summary description.
 If hydrologic or hydraulic models are used, the input and output files for all necessary runs must be included in the appendices.
 A map showing any drainage area subdivisions used in the analysis must accompany the report.
 4.1g Proof of Errors and Omissions Insurance for the registered professional engineer or licensed surveyor showing a minimum amount of \$1,000,000 in coverage.
 4.2 logic/Hydraulic Analysis, consistent with the methodologies and calculation included in the technical ds, and including the following information: 4.2a A hydraulic report detailing existing and proposed drainage patterns on the subject site.
 The report should include a description of present land use and proposed land use.
 Any off-site drainage entering the site should be addressed as well.
 This report should be comprehensive and detail all of the steps the engineer took during the design process.